 Practicalities

-• My regular price is 95€ (incl.
-VAT 25.5%) for a one-hour session.
+- We can negotiate the price for a one-hour therapy session between €75–110 (incl.
+25.5% VAT), taking your financial circumstances into account.
 Financial support from Kela (in the Finnish system) is not available for the therapy I offer.

-• We protect the special quality of the therapeutic relationship by not meeting in other contexts.
+- It is usually helpful to protect the special quality of the therapeutic relationship by not meeting in other contexts.

-• Please feel free to contact me if you have questions or would like to book a time for an initial meeting.
+- Please feel free to contact me if you have questions or would like to book a time for an initial meeting.